Mixed with salted caramel.

 Add the dulce de leche and continue to mix until the cake pops are evenly blended and hold together when scooped into a ball.

-Using a two tablespoon scoop, I ended up with twenty cake balls, after making 19 kinda huge ones, then picking a bit from 03bCakeBallsbfLOeach of the balls made and adding to the remainders in the mixing bowl to get that one, last, still nicely sized, bit.
+Using a two tablespoon scoop, I ended up with twenty cake balls, after making 19 kinda huge ones, then picking a bit from each of the balls made and adding to the remainders in the mixing bowl to get that one, last, still nicely sized, bit.

 Arrange the balls on a parchment lined baking pan, sprinkle with coarse sea salt, then stash in the fridge for an hour.